chunjohnlee/chunjohnlee.github.io/see4myself-pad.md

 ---
 # **See4Myself Pad**

-*A VR job simulator that enables students and adult with Autism Spectrum Disorder (ASD) to experience the workplace of different careers with a mild atmosphere*
+*An interactive career explorer that enables students and adult with Autism Spectrum Disorder (ASD) to find out what a job involves and if it's right for you*

 <img src="/assets/images/S4MPad.jpg" alt="Screenshot of See4Myself Pad" width="1000"/>